daivitran/semantic-segmentation-deeplearning/README.md

 # Semantic segmentation of Left Ventricle with Deep Learning
-Here is my work during the REU at UC Berkeley
+Here is my work during the REU at UC Berkeley.
+See **report.pdf** for more detail.

 ## Dependency
   * Python 3.7